 In this course, you will learn what we at Knowledge Bureau refer to as the Elements of Real Wealth Management™, a unique and specialized approach which can be readily integrated into your professional practice as you progress through this program.
 This defined process for building relationships with your clients will enable joint decision-making that results in the creation of sustainable wealth through the execution of tactical plans for the accumulation, growth, preservation and transition of capital on a net, after-tax basis.

+Formerly T3 Basic Tax Preparation.
 This course introduces the types of trusts that can be created in Canada and how each of them is taxed.
 Students will learn how to prepare T3 returns as part of the case study exercises in the course.
 Upon completion of this course, students will be familiar with the taxation of various trusts and be able to prepare T3 trust returns and prepare T3 slips for beneficiaries.

+Formerly Intermediate Personal Tax Preparation.
 Tax preparation is always timely, as it is the taxpayer's legal right and duty to file a tax return for the entire family to the best benefit of the unit as a whole.
 But from a tax and financial planner's point of view, it is critical to know the mechanics of tax preparation as a prerequisite to tax efficient financial planning.
 If you don't know tax, you're missing double digit returns in your plans for real wealth management with your clients.

+Formerly T1 Professional Tax Preparation – Proprietorships.
 Unincorporated small businesses have unique tax preparation and planning requirements.
 This course gives you access to a broad range of proprietorships including sole proprietors, partnerships, farmers, fishermen, and professionals.
 You will learn how to complete income statements, capital cost allowance schedules, auto and home workspace schedules, and other unique calculations specific to the profile using the most recent tax laws and budget proposals.

 It’s widely accepted that many small businesses in Canada are led by individuals that are in or near retirement age.
 The majority of these companies require assistance with succession related issues, often due to a lack of planning within the business.
 Qualified advisors have a significant opportunity to assist in this regard, building clients for the long term.
 The "distinguished advisor" must take a leadership role in quarterbacking this process.
 Help your clients beat the odds for succession success by better understanding the planning process now!